How to Apply

 Please use the check off list below to gather all documents needed, and bring them

 all to the MESA Center together with your completed application.
-We do not accept
+We will review your

-encourage you to submit your application and other required items early in the annual
+We encourage you to submit your application and other required items early in the

 serve basis to fill available spaces.

 The documents to be submitted as one packet for MESA Program consideration are: